KTM\HUSQVARNA\BETA Overly Sensitive Carb Settings and Pipe "SOUNDS"

 These “in-pipe” ignitions/explosions will do what all explosions doà “BANG”.

-We have determined that engine mis-fires are the cause of carb sensitivity and pipe-bang (I hate using that word!).
+We have determined that engine mis-fires are the cause of carb issues and pipe-bang (I hate using that word!).
 What is causing these mis-fires??

 Mis-Fires are the result of incomplete combustion.
 The incomplete combustion is a result of a VERY poor factory combustion chamber design.